Apollo-Level2-Web-Dev/l2-b1-assignment-8/README.md

 ### What to submit

-1. Your Github Private Repository Link
+1. Your Github Repository Link
 2. Deployed Live Link (Vercel / Railway / Heroku or any other platform)
    - `** Do not use a logger.
 It will not work on the free hosting platforms **`
 3. Must include all the routes into Readme.md file.